 The easiest way people can protect themselves against injury in a car accident is by buckling their seat belts.
 Seat belts use saved the lives of some 12,000 people in 2014.
 It is estimated that nearly 88 percent of people use front seat belts in New Jersey.
 By being highly visible, the authorities hope to improve the rate to 90 percent.
-By enforcing the laws regarding seat belt use of passengers in rear seats of motor vehicles and persons travelling at night, authorities hope to increase these rates as well.
+By enforcing the laws regarding seat belt use of passengers in rear seats of motor vehicles and persons traveling at night, authorities hope to increase these rates as well.

 During the current campaign, authorities plan to increase patrols and set up specific seat belt checkpoints.
 Although the main focus is on seat belt use, other traffic violations will not be ignored.
 During the campaign in 2014, 26,635 people received citations for not using seat belts, 4,363 drivers received summons for speeding and 944 people were arrested for DUI.